 Signs of Dysfunction

 Lesions of the hypoglossal nerves or caudal medulla oblongata may result in deviation or atrophy of the tongue.
-As with the facial nerve, this deviation is at first away from the affected side, then with muscle contracture the tongue deviates toward the affected side.
+As with the facial nerve, this deviation of the tongue is at first away from the affected side, then with muscle contracture is toward the affected side.